The Stormwater permits program protects surface waters from stormwater runoff in urban areas.

 Stormwater Jurisdictions and Regulations

 There are two stormwater jurisdictions and regulations that communities and owners need to follow.
 Construction site owners/operators must satisfy both State and City regulations.

 - State Regulations: Information about the Arizona Pollutant Discharge Elimination System (AZPDES) stormwater municipal, construction and industrial programs.

 - City Program: Information about the City of Yuma's stormwater program and regulations.

-- Colorado River Designation as Impaired Water: In its 2006/2008 303 (d) Impaired Waters list, Arizona Department of Environmental Quality (ADEQ) designated the Colorado River segment in the City as impaired for low dissolved oxygen and selenium.
+- Colorado River Designation as Impaired Water: In its 2006/2008 303 (d) Impaired Waters list, ADEQ designated the Colorado River segment in the City as impaired for low dissolved oxygen and selenium.
 The impairment has been categorized as "Impaired surface waters where a Total Maximum Daily Load (TMDL) analysis is required."
-The TMDL will be initiated by ADEQ.
+The TMDL has yet to be defined by ADEQ.

-One of the prominent features of this designation is the strict requirement of all construction sites that disturb on or more acres and located within 1/4 mile of the River.
-This requirement calls for Stormwater Pollution Prevention Plan (SWPPP) to be reviewed and approved by ADEQ before start of construction and contractors will be required to perform stormwater inspections of the site at seven day intervals.
+One of the prominent features of the impaired designation is the an additional requirement that all construction sites that disturb one or more acres and are located within 1/4 mile of the River will need a site specific Stormwater Pollution Prevention Plan (SWPPP).
+This site specific SWPPP will be reviewed by ADEQ before the start of construction and contractors will be required to perform stormwater inspections of the site at seven day intervals.